Living at St. Andrew's

 The health of any community, large or small, rests on the mutual trust, respect and understanding that exist among its members.
 All members of the St. Andrew's community pledge to live by the following Honor Code:

 We tell the truth at all times.
-We submit on our academic work.
+We submit our own academic work.
 We do not steal.

 Stealing, lying, or dishonesty of any kind violates the School’s Honor Code.